copdips/copdips.github.io/_posts/2020/2020-04-13-making-isort-compatible-with-black.md

   "python.sortImports.path": "isort",
   "python.sortImports.args":[
     "-m 3",
-    "-rc",
+    "-tc",
   ],
   "[python]":{
     "editor.codeActionsOnSave":{
-        "source.organizeImports.python":true # it was "source.organizeImports":true in my first version of this post }
+         # it was `"source.organizeImports": true` in my first version of this post,
+         # see below comment for explanation.
+        "source.organizeImports.python": true
+    }
   }
 }